loosolab/Datenanalyse-2021/wp5/README.md

 The script *generate_configs.sh* is called as follows:

 ```
-./generate_configs.sh <DIRECTORY-WP3-OUTPUT>
+./generate_configs.sh
 ```
-The parameter `<DIRECTORY-WP3-OUTPUT>` should contain the path to the output of work package 3.
-TODO EXAMPLE

 ### 3. Run pipeline
 The script *run_pipeline.sh* is called as follows:

 ```
-./run_pipeline.sh <CONFIG-DIRECTORY>
+./run_pipeline.sh
 ```
-The parameter `<CONFIG-DIRECTORY>` should contain the path to the directory where the generated configs (of step 2) are stored.
-The script will start the motif discovery pipeline for all configs found in the given directory.
+The script will start the motif discovery pipeline for all configs found in the *configs* directory insinde the project directory specified in the config.
 > **Attention**: If you are working via an ssh connection make sure to start this script in a screen, as it might take a while.

 ### 4. Check logs

 ### 5. Rename motifs
 This script is neccesary, as the motif discovery pipeline will give the motif dummy names.
 As those might appear in several runs, it is important for further analysis to rename the motifs in a unique manner.